claus-e-andersen/clanTopas/README.md

 read.topas.phasespace
 read.topas.demo (examples)
 ```
-Details of how to install the clanTopa package is given at the end of this readme file.
+Details of how to install the clanTopas package is given at the end of this readme file.

 Additional Topas tools are available here: https://github.com/claus-e-andersen/TopasTools